 In 2021 and 2022, we’re looking to add some opportunities for additional senior care services.
 So one is residential assisted living.
 So instead of these large assisted living facilities, imagine buying a home in a neighborhood and converting it to be, kind of, a micro assisted living facility for that purpose.
 Caregiver schools enable us to provide… is basically creating your own supply of caregivers.
 And then lastly, emergency response and remote patient monitoring.
 These are the “I’ve fallen and I can’t get up” tools or smartwatches and things to be there when you can’t actually be there in the home of that particular person in need.

 Now, when you think about a business opportunity, you want to think about it in a couple dimensions, you know, what is the value you get in A performance measure used to evaluate the efficiency of an investment or compare the efficiency of a number of different investments.
-ROI tries to directly measure the amount of return on a particular investment, relative to the investment’s cost….?
+ROI tries to…?
 You know, what kind of support do you have and what are the market dynamics?
 Well, for Golden Heart Senior Care, you can create a very valuable business with pretty much low cost, low investment, so you get a high cash-on-cash return.
 It is an asset-like platform.
 You do not have to have a retail space, you do not have to build a restaurant.
 So your overhead is low.

 In terms of what you need to be successful, it’s really about having some technology and support systems.
 And we offer that and I’ll talk more about that here in just a few seconds.
 But lastly, you know, you have a strong advantage.
 In addition to the significant and persistent growth in demand that I talked about due to the aging of America, this is also a very recession-resistant and COVID-resistant business because the needs haven’t changed.